TIBHannover/oersi-backend/README.md

 #### Endpoints
 * **_SearchController_**: Read-Access to the index data **/api/search/**
-    * Sets a user that has read-only access to the elasticsearch index **oer_data** and execute the request in elasticsearch (GET, POST).
+    * Sets a user that has read-only access to the elasticsearch metadata index and execute the request in elasticsearch (GET, POST).
     * Use directly the elasticsearch API - see [Elasticsearch Search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html) and [Elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-script-query.html)
     * default value for public address: **/resources/api/search/oer_data/**
     * example `curl -L oersi.org/resources/api/search/oer_data/_search`
 * **_MetadataController_**: CRUD-operations to the metadata **/api/metadata/**
-    * metadata schema is configurable via `metadata.schema.location` and `metadata.schema.resolution_scope` in _oersi.properties_
+    * metadata schema is configurable via `metadata.schema.location` and `metadata.schema.resolution_scope` in _search_index.properties_
         * default schema in [oersi-schema](https://gitlab.com/oersi/oersi-schema) ([conversion](https://gitlab.com/oersi/oersi-backend/-/issues/8#note_344342881))
-        * custom processor for amb-schema can be configured via `metadata.custom.processor=amb` in _oersi.properties_
+        * custom processor for amb-schema can be configured via `metadata.custom.processor=amb` in _search_index.properties_
     * bulk-update and -deletion via **/api/metadata/bulk**.
 Recommended bulk-update-size: 25
 * **_LabelController_**: Retrieve labels for controlled vocabularies **/api/label/**
     * In the data there are some fields that use controlled vocabularies with labels (for example `learningResourceType` or `about`) -> these labels can be accessed here directly